SantiCuinas/SantiCuinas/README.md

 ### Hi there 👋

 I'm a game & software seveloper 👨‍💻 who is passionate about web development, IoT, and retro consoles.
-I'm also a casual guitar player and internet surfer 🏄‍♂️.
+I'm also a casual guitar player and a internet surfer 🏄‍♂️.